paulfioravanti/steno-dictionaries/README.md

 ## Categorisation

-The dictionaries are primarily divided up into three main types:
+The dictionaries are primarily divided up into four main types:

 1. **Briefs**: containing non-phonetic words and phrases that sometimes may have non-traditional, weird, or just "makes sense to me, personally" outlines.

+2. **Numbers**: containing non-word briefs concerned specifically with numbers.
+   They are in their own dictionary, and not in `briefs.json`, because the one scenario of "create briefs that add a period after a number and capitalise the next outline" resulted in more than 100 briefs needing to be constructed.
+   I did not want them "polluting" up word-only dictionaries, so they live in their own specialised dictionary.

-2. **[Proper Nouns][]**: containing nouns that identify a single entity and is used to refer to that entity: names of people, companies, animal types etc.
+3. **[Proper Nouns][]**: containing nouns that identify a single entity and is used to refer to that entity: names of people, companies, animal types etc.

-3. **Words**: containing any other word where the outline is meant to make "intuitive sense" (subjectively, of course) to be used in Plover — the outline is phonetic and/or the outline _generally_ follows Plover's rules.
+4. **Words**: containing any other word where the outline is meant to make "intuitive sense" (subjectively, of course) to be used in Plover — the outline is phonetic and/or the outline _generally_ follows Plover's rules.